s4ayub/tempo/README.md

         - LZ is encoded in GorillaDB, but it is not encoded in Tempo
         - These 6 bits would have been here regardless of whether we used it to store LZ

 2) The control bit represents whether the length of the meaningful xor is reused
     - In GorillaDB, this is an indicator for whether the LZ and the MXOR length is reusued
     - In Tempo, this is an indicator for whether the MXOR length is reused
         - The LZ is always in the first byte

- Example of an encoded data entry:
+3) Example of an encoded data entry
     - {Header}{MXOR length}{MXOR...}
         - 'Header'      is the byte containing the dissimilar bit, control bit, and LZ
         - 'MXOR length' is the number of bits used to store the MXOR